BookmarkFS User Manual

 BOOKMARKFS_BACKEND_INFO_VERSION

-Indicates that the backend should print a version message.
+Indicates that the function should print a version message.
 Mutually exclusive with BOOKMARKFS_BACKEND_INFO_HELP.

 In addition to the version number, the version message may also contain dependency versions, compile-time options, and other information that can be used to determine a specific version of the backend.